-The large contribution of transfers to the reduction of disposable income inequality and poverty between 2006 and 2009 was primarily due to the sharp expansion of noncontributory pensions; in particular, to the launching of the pension moratorium.
-Noncontributory pensions are progressive in absolute terms (table 4) and, as a share of GDP, they rose from 0.7 percent in 2003 to 2.9 percent in 2009 (table 1).
-While the degree of progressivity rose slightly (table 4), the inequality and poverty reducing effect of noncontributory pensions is primarily due to their large expansion.
-Figure 1 shows the evolution of the three types of pensions: social assistance, moratorium, and contributory pensions.
-The increase in beneficiaries from 3.6 million to 6.3 million observed between 2003 and 2009 is explained almost entirely by the increase in beneficiaries in noncontributory pensions.
+(Table 4) and, as a share of GDP, they rose from 0.7 percent in 2003 to 2.9 percent in 2009 (Table 1).
+While the degree of progressivity rose slightly, the inequality- and poverty-reducing effects of noncontributory pensions are primarily due to their large expansion.
+The increase in total beneficiaries from 3.6 million to 6.3 million observed between 2003 and 2009 is explained almost entirely by the increase in beneficiaries in noncontributory pensions (Figure 1).
 The proportion of beneficiaries with noncontributory social assistance and moratorium pensions increased from 9.3 percent to 47.8 percent of the total population receiving pensions.